Navezjt/TemporalKit/README.md

 # TemporalKit

-An easy solution for adding Temporal Stability to a Stable Diffusion Render via an automatic1111 extension
+An all in one solution for adding Temporal Stability to a Stable Diffusion Render via an automatic1111 extension

 *You must install FFMPEG to path before running this*